salahatwa/charity/README.md

 ## Documentation
-The documentation for the BLK Design System Angular is hosted at our [website](https://demos.creative-tim.com/blk-design-system-angular/#/documentation/overview).
+The documentation for the BLK Help Poor People is hosted at our [website](https://demos.creative-tim.com/blk-design-system-angular/#/documentation/overview).

 ## File Structure
 Within the download you'll find the following directories and files:

 ```
-World Charity Design System Angular
+World Charity Help Poor People
 ├── CHANGELOG.md
 ├── ISSUE_TEMPLATE.md
 ├── LICENSE.md